 - Of course the leaf damage is also characteristic of the problem.
 Twisted, stunted, curled and sucked!

-- Not sure Which Aphid you have?
+Not sure Which pest you have?
 There are a HUGE variety of aphids.
 Here is a Key to Identifying Aphids.

 - Aphids are sap suckers.
 They take the nectar from plant stems and leaves.
 This diminishes the plant size, energy and it’s ability to grow and support it’s fruit.
 The plant is stunted and so are the leaves.